Angola Telecom plans to return to profitability in 2015 with government assistance

 EV-DO and WiMAX-based fixed-wireless as well as 3G and 4G (LTE) mobile broadband services are now also providing more internet access choices for consumers, competing with AT's ADSL, cable modem and Fibre to the Home (FttH) services.
 Prices have started to come down with the landing of WACS, the second international fibre optic submarine cable in the country, following years of monopolisation by AT of SAT-3/WASC, the only international cable serving the country until 2012.
 The operators have budgeted billions of US$ in investments into mobile broadband and national fibre backbone networks for the period 2013-15.

-- Second LTE service launched;
+- First LTE-Advanced service launched;

 - New 40Tb/s international cable planned;